 Notes

-Make ahead: make the frosting up to a day ahead and refrigerate.
+Make ahead: Make the frosting up to a day ahead and refrigerate.
 Take the frosting out of the fridge an hour before you want to use it so it comes to room temperature.
 It will soften slightly and be easier to spread.
 Stir well before using.

 To freeze frosting: Freeze extra cream cheese frosting in resealable freezer bags, removing any extra air as you seal the bag.
 Label the freezer bag and use the frosting within a month.
-Defrost the frosting overnight in the freezer.
+Defrost the frosting overnight in the refrigerator.
 Snip a corner from the bag and pipe the frosting right from the bag onto cupcakes or cake.
 If the frosting separates slightly, remove it from the bag and stir or beat the frosting until it's creamy.